 The benefits of this newly formed connection with Google News Lab for UCLan students are huge.
 It not only provides them with networking opportunities but also the chance to learn from current experts and professionals in the field.

 Student Jack Dinsley, who attended the first workshop, explained: “I found it really useful; learning about the world of Google and how it involves us as journalists.”

-Dr Francois Nel, Reader in Media Innovation at UCLan and a tutor in data journalism, commented: “Being part of this network will enable our students and staff to remain at the forefront of technology and to continue to develop innovative storytelling techniques.”
+Dr Francois Nel, Reader in Media Innovation at UCLan and a tutor in data journalism, commented: “Being part of this initiative will enable our students and staff to remain at the forefront of technology and to continue to develop innovative storytelling techniques.”